 The cost of the late enrollment penalty is calculated by multiplying 1% of the national base beneficiary premium ($33.06 in 2021) times the number of full, uncovered months you didn’t have Part D coverage.
 The final amount is rounded to the nearest $.10 and added to your monthly premium.

 The cumulative penalties for Part A, Part B, and Part D can add up to a lot of money.
-If you don’t want to pay penalties by missing Medicare deadlines, but are having trouble determining which plan is right for you, connect with one of our agents by visiting Guided Medicare Solutions.
+If you don’t want to avoid medicare late enrollment penalties, but are having trouble determining which plan is right for you, connect with us.
+We’ll help you find the Medicare plan that’s best for your healthcare needs.